-When Buckingham Palace announced on Thursday Prince Philip would be stepping down from public life, I found myself surprised at my own piqued interested into the life and times of the royal family.
+When Buckingham Palace announced that Prince Philip would be stepping down from public life, I found myself surprised at my own piqued interested into the life and times of the royal family.

 Here was a man – a 95-year-old man – retiring from a job he had held for more years than many live.
 In my short existence, Prince Philip and Queen Elizabeth have always been well established in both age and tenure, the faces of the British Royal family for a long while before I found myself wandering into this world.

 Which makes it all the more interesting to consider the lives of the royal couple far beyond the confines of, well, royalty.
 Before we came to know them in the boundaries of money, polish and power, who were the royal couple?
 What were their hobbies?
 Their fears?
 Their loves?
 What did they do, before public life swallowed much of their time and energy?